The-Neo-Noir/machine-learning/README.md

 ## What is parametric vs non-parametric learning algorithms ?

+Parametric learning algorithm assumes a strong relationship between the inputs and the target.
+Thus if the relationship between is non-linear then assuming linear relationship will predict high bias.
+Linear regression is a parametric learning algorithm but KNN is a non-parametric algorithm and it don't assume this strong assumption.

 ## Why  linear regression has a closed form solution ? , What exactly does it mean ?

+## What is a classification problem ?

+At times the prediction is not a quantity but a quality, for example given income and credit card stategment of montly , can we predict if the user is a defaulter ?
+This is a categorical problem, thus represents a class of the user Defaulter or non-defaulter.
+This kind of problems are called classification problems.

+## Why can't we use linear regression for classification problems ?

+Linear regression can be ok for classification with binary response.
+But when we have multiclass classcification problem it fails.